collabora/gst-python-ml/README.md

 a) If running on CPU, just remove `--gpus all` from command below
 b) This command assumes you have set up a Kafka network as described below

-`docker run --network kafka-network -v ~/src/gst-python-analytics/:/root/gst-python-analytics -it --rm --gpus all --name ubuntu24 ubuntu24:latest /bin/bash`
+`docker run --network kafka-network -v ~/src/gst-python-ml/:/root/gst-python-ml -it --rm --gpus all --name ubuntu24 ubuntu24:latest /bin/bash`

 In the container shell, run the following

-`# cd gst-python-analytics && pip install -r requirements.txt`
+`# cd gst-python-ml && pip install -r requirements.txt`

 Now you should be able to inspect the `objectdetector` element: